On the shape of nucleons at high energies: Fast nucleons in the transverse projection

-This gives $\bar{N}_{\mbox{ v}}=1$ at $s=4M^2$, as required.
-An important characteristic is also the maximum number $N_m$ of partons in cascades.
-At high energies in the multi-peripheral picture $N_m = \gamma \ln (2 P/\mu)$, where $P$ is the longitudinal momentum of the whole of cascade and $\gamma \simeq 1/\!\ln 2$ \cite{Gribov73}.
-In the case of the rest-state nucleon, $P$ makes sense of the root-mean-square momentum of the valence quarks.
-So in the nucleon at rest $P = \mu$ and $N_m = 1$.
-In the case of the fast nucleon, its momentum is on average equally distributed between the cascades.
-So, the momentum of each cascade is estimated as $P/3$.
-Given $2P = \sqrt{s}$ in the c.m.s., we obtain This approximation works well in the case of the nucleon at rest since substituting $\sqrt{s} = 2M$ gives $N_m \simeq 0.94$, which is close to 1.
-Based on (\ref{s7}) and (\ref{s8}), we define parameter $\varkappa = \bar{N} / N_m$, which characterizes an average saturation of the cascades.
-It monotonically decreases from 1 at $\sqrt{s} = 2M$ to $4\alpha'_0 \, \mu^2 / \gamma \simeq 0.07$ at $s \to \infty$.
+This gives $\bar{N}_{\mbox{ v}}=1$ at $\sqrt{s}=2M$, as required.
+An important characteristic is the maximum number $N_m$ of partons in cascades.
+At high energies in the multi-peripheral picture $N_m = \gamma \ln (2 P/\mu)$, where $\gamma \simeq 1/\!\ln 2$ and $P$ is the longitudinal momentum of the cascade \cite{Gribov73009,Gribov73}.
+In the case of nucleon at rest, $P$ makes sense of the RMS momentum of the valence quarks ($P = \mu$ leads to $N_m = 1$).
+In the case of a fast nucleon, assuming its momentum is equally distributed between the cascades, we have $P = \sqrt{s}/6$.
+This gives

-And last but not least, this is the formula for the mean-square transverse momenta of peripheral partons.
-By virtie of (\ref{s2}) and (\ref{s7}) we get